voschezang/mash/README.md

 # Template for Data Science

+# Examples

-This document contains examples of a number of models, ranging from simple linear models with analytical solutions to more complex models with numerical solutions..
+Below are examples of various models, ranging from simple linear models with analytical solutions to more complex models with numerical solutions.

 ## Random walk